microsoft/fluentui/packages/react-components/react-infobutton/Spec.md

 ## Background

 An InfoButton provides a way for users to get more information about a particular UI element.
 It is a button that displays an icon and when clicked a Popover displays the additional information.
+InfoButton may contain focusable items inside the Popover.

 Because the Popover isn't always visible, it should not contain information that people must know in order to complete the field.